-Waste and Chemical Management
+Waste Management and Recycling

 Nuclear Waste Management

-The Department of Energy oversees permanent disposal of spent nuclear fuel and historically has charged fees to plant owners for this disposal.
-However, the government has stopped developing the Yucca Mountain storage facility in Nevada, leaving generators with no place for permanent disposal.
+The U.S. Department of Energy oversees permanent disposal of spent nuclear fuel and historically has charged fees to plant owners for this disposal.
+However, the government stopped developing the Yucca Mountain storage facility in Nevada, leaving generators with no place for permanent disposal.

 Like the rest of the nuclear industry, we face a significant future financial commitment to dispose of spent nuclear fuel.
 We need a national solution for the long-term disposal of spent nuclear fuel, which should be part of a national energy plan.

-In 2012, the Cook Plant began a program of loading spent nuclear fuel into dry casks.
-Dry cask storage loading campaigns are scheduled every three years.
-The casks (32 spent nuclear fuel assemblies contained within each dry cask) are designed to withstand tornadoes, earthquakes, floods, sabotage, missiles, aircraft and temperature extremes.
+In 2012, AEP’s Donald C. Cook Nuclear Plant in Bridgman, Michigan, began a program of loading spent nuclear fuel into dry casks.
+The latest loading campaign took place in 2018, bringing the total to 44 dry casks that have been loaded into storage.
+The casks are designed to withstand tornadoes, earthquakes, floods, sabotage, missiles, aircraft and temperature extremes.
 They are licensed by the Nuclear Regulatory Commission and meet all applicable security, environmental and radiological requirements.

 The current cask storage facility is designed to store 94 casks for a total of 3,008 spent nuclear fuel assemblies.
 This would support the operation of both units through the current operating license dates of 2034 for Unit 1 and 2037 for Unit 2.
 The pad could be expanded to facilitate removal of all fuel assemblies from the plant’s spent fuel pool and full decommissioning of both units.

 Nuclear plant operators are required to maintain a plant decommissioning trust fund to safely decommission and decontaminate the plant upon closure.
-At the end of 2017, the trust fund balance for the Cook Plant was approximately $2.2 billion.
+At the end of 2018, the trust fund balance for the Cook Plant was approximately $2.2 billion.